-Mississippi State University experienced a strong financial position in FY 2018 and substantial enrollment growth for the last several years including fall 2018.
-For the fourth year in a row, enrollment increased resulting in a record 22,201 students during fall 2018.
-The completion of the multimillion-dollar expansion of the Mitchell Memorial Library and multi-million-dollar renovation of the historic YMCA Building combined with the ongoing construction of a new multi-million-dollar parking garage and new multi-million-dollar Engineering and Science Complex are indications of continued growth and improvements at MSU.
+Mississippi State University experienced a strong financial position in FY 2019 and strong enrollment growth for the last several years including fall 2019.
+For the fifth year in a row, enrollment increased resulting in a record number of students during fall 2019.
+The completion of the multi-million-dollar College View student apartment complex and multi-million-dollar completion of a new Animal and Dairy Sciences Building combined with the ongoing construction of a new multi-million-dollar parking garage and new multi-million-dollar Engineering and Science Complex are indications of continued growth and improvements at MSU.

-After three years of economic uncertainty and appropriation cuts, state revenues exceeded estimates during FY 2018 and FY 2019 is, at present, forecast to experience modest growth.
-As a result, Mississippi State University experienced a modest increase in state appropriations for fiscal year 2019.
+After three years of economic uncertainty and appropriation cuts, state revenues exceeded estimates during FY 2018, FY 2019, and FY 2020 and, at present, has exceeded all monthly revenue estimates.
+As a result, Mississippi State University experienced a modest increase in state appropriations for fiscal year 2020.

 MSU will continue to face funding obstacles in the future due to the continued uncertainty surrounding the timing and speed of economic recovery.
 However, the leadership's focus and flexibility combined with the dedication of the University's employees have positioned the University to weather any potential storms.
-These efforts continue to be supported by rising enrollment and Mississippi State University remains committed to a long-term financial plan that will sustain the university and allow it to continue to provide world-class teaching, research and service for the State of Mississippi and beyond.
+These efforts continue to be supported by rising enrollment and Mississippi State University remains committed to a long-term financial plan that will sustain the university and allow it to continue to provide world-class teaching,